 - The program will also prepare program graduates for American Registry of Diagnostic Medical Sonography (ARDMS) certification examinations.

 DMS is a selective admissions program.
 Students must be accepted to the program before registering for any DMS courses.

 Rowan College requires all students accepted into the DMS program to complete a criminal history background check (CHBC), a mandatory requirement of clinical agencies to engage in patient care.
 Students denied the opportunity to participate in the clinical agency as a result of the CHBC will be dismissed from the DMS program.

-The RCGC Catalog provides class descriptions.
+The RCSJ Catalog provides class descriptions.

 The Course Registration Info site shows important information for each semester such as deadlines, dates, and guides.

 For a complete list of when important College dates occur, students can view and download the Academic Calendar.